 A wealth of research in recent decades has seen the economic approach to human behavior extended over many areas previously considered to belong to sociology, political science, law, and other fields.
 Research has also shown that economics can provide insight into many aspects of sports, including soccer.
 Beautiful Game Theory is the first book that uses soccer to test economic theories and document novel human behavior.

 In this brilliant and entertaining book, Ignacio Palacios-Huerta illuminates economics through the world's most popular sport.
 He offers unique and often startling insights into game theory and microeconomics, covering topics such as mixed strategies, discrimination, incentives, and human preferences.
 He also looks at finance, experimental economics, behavioral economics, and neuroeconomics.
 Soccer provides rich data sets and environments that shed light on universal economic principles in interesting and useful ways.

 Essential reading for students, researchers, and sports enthusiasts, Beautiful Game Theory is the first book to show what soccer can do for economics.

-Ignacio Palacios-Huerta is professor of management, economics, and strategy at the London School of Economics and Political Science, fellow at the Ikerbasque Foundation at UPV/EHU, and head of talent identification at Athletic Club de Bilbao, a professional soccer club in Spain.
+Ignacio Palacios-Huerta is professor of management, economics, and strategy at the London School of Economics, and head of talent identification at Athletic Club de Bilbao, a professional soccer club in Spain.

 "This is an excellent book by an author who has made innovative and powerful contributions to our understanding of soccer and economics."--Stefan Szymanski, coauthor of Soccernomics